-Revisiting state-level restrictions on what insurance companies are permitted to say in their advertising to prospective customers about the existence of the state guaranty associations also could be helpful.
+Revisiting state-level restrictions on what insurance companies are permitted to say in their advertising to prospective customers about the coverage provided by state guaranty associations also could be helpful.
 Consumer fears about life insurance insolvencies in the wake of the financial crisis are not justified by actual experience.
-In fact, due in part to the actions of state and federal insurance generallv regulators. life companies weathered the financial crisis without substantial disruption (Government Accountability Office 2013).
-The disconnect between consumer perception and observed experience could be partially reversed with policies to allow insurance companies to advertise the existence of state guaranty associations under careful guidelines.
-For example, state-level regulations could be amended to allow insurance companies to cite guaranty associations if done in conjunction with language noting the limitations of the coverage provided by the associations.
+In fact, due in part to the actions of state and federal regulators, life insurance companies generally weathered the financial crisis without substantial disruption (Government Accountability Office 2013).
+The disconnect between consumer perception and observed experience could be partially reversed by allowing insurance companies to advertise state guaranty association coverage of their products under suitable guidelines.
+For example, state-level regulations could be amended to allow insurance companies to cite the guaranty association coverage in their marketing materials so long as the limitations of that coverage also are described.

 An additional step that could help to jump-start the market for longevity annuities would be to offer them within the federal Thrift Savings Plan (TSP).
-TSP is an enormous defined contribution plan for federal workers that, as of 2012, covered 4.6 million people and contained over \$300 billion in assets spread across five major investment funds.
-Current TSP participants can take their distributions as a lump-sum, as an immediate annuity (provided by Metlife), as periodic withdrawals from the account, or as a combination lump-sum payment and annuity or gradual withdrawal (Isaacs 2013).
+TSP is an enormous defined contribution plan for federal workers that, as of 2012, covered 4.6 million participants and contained over \$300 billion in assets spread across five TSP investment funds.
+Current maior participants can take their distributions as a lump-sum, as an immediate annuity (provided by Metlife), as periodic withdrawals from the account, or as a combination lump-sum payment and annuity or gradual withdrawal (Isaacs 2013).
 To encourage take-up of longevity annuities, TSP participants could be offered a longevity annuity as a distribution option, either alone or combined with a lump-sum distribution and/or periodic withdrawals.
 As with the immediate annuity option, the longevity annuity would be provided by a private insurance company.

-Private 401(k) plans also could encourage take-up of longevity annuities by directing workers into default investments that include a longevity annuity component.
+Private 401(k) plans also could encourage takeup of longevity annuities by directing workers into default investments that include a longevity annuity component.
 Plan sponsors' ability to default workers into annuities, including longevity annuities, was substantially aided by recent Treasury and IRS guidance explicitly authorizing annuities as a qualified default investment alternative.
-Following this guidance, employers now are permitted to offer life-cycle funds that include a longevity annuity component or provide workers default investment options that gradually purchase longevity annuities on behalf of the worker (Gale et al. 2008).
+Following this guidance, employers now are permitted to offer life-cycle funds that include а longevity annuity component workers default or provide investment options that gradually purchase longevity annuities on behalf of the worker (Gale et al. 2008)